Skip to main content

 maxSpend is currently unused and can be ignored for now.

 maxGas is the amount of gas (in gas units) actually consumed by an effective transaction.
 It consists of a fixed portion and a variable portion added together.
-The fixed portion is the same for all transactions of the same type (e.g., all SingleSig Spend operations pay the same fixed gas).
-The variable portion, known as intrinsic gas, accounts for the overhead of transmitting and storing a transaction, and as such it varies in the size of the transaction.
+The fixed portion is the same for all transactions of the same type (e.g., all single-sig spend operations pay the same fixed gas).
+The variable portion, known as intrinsic gas, accounts for the overhead of transmitting and storing a transaction, and as such, it varies with the size of the transaction.
 The fixed portion, known as fixed gas, accounts for the cost of actually executing the transaction.

 maxGas does not need to be specified and will be set automatically by the VM.
-The gas price table may be found in github.com/spacemeshos/go-spacemesh/genvm/core.
-For reference an ordinary single-sig send operation costs around 36,000 units of gas (this will vary slightly in the size of the transaction).
+The gas price table may be found at github.com/spacemeshos/go-spacemesh/genvm/core.
+For reference, an ordinary single-sig send operation costs around 36,000 units of gas (this will vary slightly with the size of the transaction).
 A single-sig spawn operation costs 100,432 gas.
 Note that these numbers are subject to change and should not be hardcoded.
 Rely on the Spacemesh node infrastructure to calculate and set these values correctly.

 Genesis ID

-Each Spacemesh chain (e.g., mainnet, testnet, private networks) has a unique Genesis ID value.
-This is hashed into a transaction at the serialization stage, and thus affects the raw transaction body, the signature, and the txid.
-This is a form of cross-chain replay protection: a valid, signed tx on one chain/network cannot be broadcast to or used within another chain/network.
+Each Spacemesh chain (e.g., mainnet, testnets, and private networks) has a unique Genesis ID value.
+This is hashed into a transaction at the serialization stage and thus affects the raw transaction body, the signature, and the transaction id.
+This is a form of cross-chain replay protection: a valid, signed transaction on one chain/network cannot be broadcast to or used within another chain/network.

 You need the Genesis ID for a given network before generating, signing, or broadcasting a new transaction.
 The Genesis ID may be read from any running node using MeshService.GenesisID: